 Debugging Issues with Per-command Authorization

-To debug TACACS user command authorization, have the TACACS+ user enter the following command at a shell prompt, and then try the command again:
+To debug TACACS user command authorization, have the TACACS+ user enter the following command at a shell prompt, then try the command again:

 When this debugging is enabled, additional information is shown for the command authorization conversation with the TACACS+ server: